VRamazing/Blog/_posts/2017-10-25-My-Purpose.md

 It was around that time I become truly rebel.Sacrificing my career if need be.I didn't wanted to be a musician or an engineer.
-I wanted to be an entrepreneur who makes the difference to the world and who makes a living doing what he loves.Moreover, I didn't think someone who get bored easily was suitable for job life.Playing music still, does make me high.It has a similar effect as meditation or drugs does on some people.
+I wanted to be an entrepreneur who makes the difference to the world and who makes a living doing what he loves.Moreover, I didn't think someone who get bored easily was suitable for job life.Playing music still, does make me high.It has a similar effect as meditation or probably drugs does on some people.

 After a year or so I realised its time to stop reading books and focus on improving programming as I wanted to create next breakthrough application and not write a book about creating it.So I gave myself away to programming and loved the process.10 months